Novell Reports Financial Results for Second Fiscal Quarter 2005

 Novell, Inc. (NASDAQ:NOVL) today announced financial results for its second fiscal quarter ended April 30, 2005.
 For the quarter, Novell reported revenues of $297 million, compared to revenues of $294 million for the second fiscal quarter 2004.
 Net loss available to common stockholders in the second fiscal quarter 2005 was $16 million, or a $0.04 loss per diluted common share.
 This compared to a net loss available to common stockholders of $15 million, or a $0.04 loss per diluted common share, for the second fiscal quarter 2004.

-On a non-GAAP basis, adjusted net income for the second fiscal quarter 2004 was $14 million, or $0.03 per share, which excludes the effect of the preferred stock deemed dividend of $26 million, restructuring charges of $5 million, investment impairments of $1 million and a $2 million gain on a sale of property, plant and equipment.
-This compares to a non-GAAP adjusted net loss for the second fiscal quarter 2003 of $7 million, or $0.02 loss per share, which excludes primarily $25 million in charges from adjustments to facility-related restructuring and merger liabilities, and impaired investments.
-Full details on Novell’s reported results, including a reconciliation of the non-GAAP adjusted results, are included in the financial schedules that are a part of this release.
+On a non-GAAP basis, adjusted net income available to common stockholders for the second fiscal quarter 2005 was $1 million, or $0.00 per diluted common share, which excludes $6 million of restructuring and acquired in-process research and development expenses, $1 million of long-term investment impairments and a net $11 million for income taxes related to non-GAAP adjustments.
+This compares to non-GAAP adjusted net income available to common stockholders for the second fiscal quarter 2004 of $14 million, or $0.03 per diluted common share, which excludes the effect of a preferred stock deemed dividend of $26 million, restructuring expenses of $5 million, investment impairments of $1 million and a $2 million gain on a sale of property, plant and equipment.
+Full details on Novell's reported results, including a reconciliation of the non-GAAP adjusted results, are included in the financial schedules that are a part of this release.